 A Mission to Make Artificial Intelligence Approachable and Actionable

-- AI Score for MarketersTM is an online assessment that enables marketers to explore and rate dozens of AI use cases, and get personalized recommendations for AI-powered vendors.
+And, now, we’re releasing a fully updated version of AI Score for MarketersTM, an online assessment tool that enables you to explore and rate dozens of AI use cases, and get personalized recommendations for AI-powered vendors.

-Let’s take a look at how each resource creates value for marketers.
+Let’s take a look at how AI Score works.

 - Planning: Building intelligent strategies.